vegawidget/altair/README.md

   - Where you see a `.` in the Python examples, use a `$` instead.

-  - Any data-frames you provide as arguments need to wrapped by `r_to_py()`.
+  - Any data frames you provide as arguments need to wrapped by `r_to_py()`.

-  - In your data-frames, columns that contain dots, i.e. `Sepal.Width` will prevent Altair from compiling a chart spec.
+  - In your data frames, columns that contain dots, i.e. `Sepal.Width`, will prevent Altair from compiling a chart specification.

-Also, it mat remain to sort out how to get the `vegalite()` function to “do the right thing” when knitting to a non-html format.
+Also, it remains to sort out how to get the `vegalite()` function to “do the right thing” when knitting to a non-html format, and to render inline in an RMarkdown notebook.

 ## Development plan

 For the foreseeable future, this package is going to be very rough.
 At the moment, you are able to muck around with Vega-Lite 2.0.
 This means:

-1. You can create charts by accessing the Python **Altair** API using **reticulate**.
+1. You can create chart-specificatiobs by accessing the Python **Altair** API using **reticulate**.
+2. You can create tooltip-specifications using `vega_tooltip()`, and `add_fields()`.
+Or you create a default tooltip-specification using `vega_tooltip_encoding()` or `vega_tooltip_all()`.
-2. You can display charts using the `vegalite()` htmlwidget.
+3. You can render a chart-specification and tooltip-specification into an htmlwidget, using the `vegalite()`.

 There’s really not much beyond that.
-Here’s what I have in mind for the near future:
+Here are some ideas for the near
+future:

 1. Tightening up existing capabilites.
 2. A proper installation procedure for the Altair Python package, a